Amazon Web Services Cheat Sheet

 - EC2 Container Service: It allows us to easily run and manage Docker containers across a cluster of EC2 instances.

-- S3: It refers to Simple Storage Service and allows the storage of data objects of any sort and flat files in the cloud.
+- S3: It stands for Simple Storage Service.
+S3 allows the storage of data objects of any sort, as well as flat files, in the cloud.
 It is secure, scalable, and durable.

-- CloudFront: It defines a Content Delivery Network.
-It provides a way to distribute content to end-users with low-latency and high data-transfer speeds.
+- CloudFront: CloudFront defines a Content Delivery Network.
+It provides a way to distribute content to end-users with low latency and high data transfer speeds.

 - Glacier: It is a low-cost storage service that provides secure and durable storage for long-term data archiving and backup.

-- EFS (Elastic File Storage): It is a file storage service used in EC2 instances and connects to multiple EC2 instances.
+- Elastic File Storage (EFS): It is a file storage service used in EC2 instances; it connects to multiple EC2 instances.

-- Storage Gateway: It is used for securely integrating on-premises IT environments with cloud storage for backup and disaster recovery.
+- Storage Gateway: AWS Storage Gateway is used for securely integrating on-premises IT environments with cloud storage for backup and disaster recovery.

-Get certified from the top AWS Course in Singapore now!
+Get certified by the top AWS Course in Singapore now!

-- RDS (Relational Database Service): It allows the storage of data objects as part of the relational database.
+- Relational Database Service (RDS): It allows the storage of data objects as part of the relational database.
 It makes it easy to set up, operate, and scale familiar relational databases in the cloud.